tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 It was 1998, I was twenty seven and big things were happening.

-I was one of the top session musicians in Japan.
+I was doing work as a session player in Japan.
 My band had caught a break with a hit song in the mid 90s, but we could never really capture that same success again.
-Fortunately it opened doors for me though, and I was able to build a career producing for upcoming artists.
+Fortunately it opened doors for me though and I was able to build a career producing for up and coming artists.

 The 90s were really a magical time for music.
 In my opinion, there was something about the cultural icons before the computer age of the new millennium...
 I don't know why, but to this day some of them still seem to have an almost *mythical* status.